0xEH/TaskThread/README.md

 - To start the `server` application, Move to the server dir to run `pnpm start`.
 - Connect to the API using Postman on port `4000`.

+### Know Issues

+- APIs are deployed using the free VERCEL version.
+So, sometimes, the deployed API version returns a timeout, which is not happening locally.

 ### Technologies Used

 - [ZOD](https://zod.dev/) TypeScript-first schema validation with static type inference.